manageralbum01/83c1ef19860dae7d926b3abb2696a82a/README.md

 In this exercise you're going to build a tool that gives insights on someone's GitHub profile.

 See the `docs` folder for mockups.
+You can find [GitHub's API documentation in here](https://docs.github.com/en/rest), you won't be needing an API key for this exercise.

 Estimate and complete the following user stories: